MikaYeghi/MikaYeghi.github.io/_projects/SatAdv.md

 ## Publication

 <!-- [Download PDF](../../assets/pdf/CV.pdf) -->
-You can access the PDF version of this work [here](../../assets/pdf/SatAdv.pdf).
-This work is scheduled to appear on arXiv soon.
+You can access the PDF version of this work [here](../../publications).